-In October 2014, OIG conducted video training sessions (webinars) aimed at assisting SBIR grant recipients in identifying and addressing fraud, waste, and abuse involving the SBIR program and trained the National Institute on Disability and Rehabilitation Research SBIR program manager as well.
+In October 2015 (fiscal year 2016), OIG conducted a video training session (webinar) aimed at assisting SBIR grant recipients in identifying and addressing fraud, waste, and abuse involving the SBIR program.
 As we provided training via the internet, the training costs were nominal (under \$500.00).